Grants Archive

 Description

-Established by legislation in calendar year 2018 through the enactment of HB 1783, the SSGP provides grants to fund school safety and security improvements projects.
-In FY2022, the Maryland Center for School Safety (MCSS) will administer the SSGP and develop administrative procedures for the grant program.
+Established by legislation in calendar year 2018 through the enactment of HB 1783, the SSGP provides grants to fund school safety and security improvement projects.
+The Maryland Center for School Safety (MCSS), in collaboration with the Interagency Commission for School Construction (IAC), will again administer the SSGP in FY2023.

 Eligible to Apply